Blog Bio As siblings, we debated with fun, respect

 When I was in elementary school in Wyoming, we had one TV channel and our time watching was limited.
 We didn’t have a telephone until a year before we moved to Kansas.
 Instead, we played board games, spent time with friends, and read--we all became readers and enjoyed debating.

-Even as adults, Karin, Paul, and I would go it hot and heavy--each convinced the opinion held was correct.
+Even as adults, Karin, Paul, and I would debate--each convinced the opinion held was correct.
 These weren’t physical fights, there was no name-calling or seething with anger.
 We enjoyed debating, discovering where our siblings were coming from, and, maybe, even scoring a point or two in our favor.

 We have always been very different individuals, raised to think for ourselves.
 Sometimes one of us would play devil’s advocate.
 My brother’s wife would leave us alone when we got into it.
 She’d shake her head, saying if her family did this, they’d never talk to each other again.